Distinctive amateur drama

 The Church of the Holy Sepulchre, Sheep Street, Northampton NN1 3NL

-AUDITION PREVIEW: 'A bunch of Brits having fun abroad'.
+PREVIEW: 'A bunch of Brits having fun abroad'.

 David Chappell, adaptor and director